EtchedPixels/FUZIX/Documentation/build-filesystem-ng.md

 * l - link from existing file to new file.
 The full path of both files must be specified.
 The destination directory must exist.
 * r - remove an existing file.
 The full path of the file must be specified.
+* (a rename can be synthesised by a l followed by a r)

 The following attributes are shown in the examples: